-1-3 creditsPrerequisite: SPA 102 or appropriate Spanish placement test scoreIntermediate level study of a literary, cultural, or linguistic topic or career-related application.
+Intermediate level study of a literary, cultural, or linguistic topic or career-related application.

 SPA 220 Salud Hispana: Spanish for Health Care

 This course provides students with the opportunity to develop intermediate-level communication skills in Spanish for use in health care fields.
 It examines cultural, linguistic, and medical issues to enhance their cultural competence in working with Spanish-speaking peoples in the United States.
 Students practice grammar and vocabulary useful for interacting with Latinos in hospitals, clinics, or counseling sessions.